Skip to main content

 What is Old 97 Company and why does it create liability for The Stephan Company?

 Old 97 Company was a Tampa-based cosmetics and toiletries manufacturer that The Stephan Company acquired in 1988.
 Old 97 manufactured talc-containing products that are now alleged to have been contaminated with asbestos.
-In 2016, Old 97 was formally merged into The Stephan Company, and under principles of successor liability, the parent company assumed responsibility for all claims arising from products manufactured by the subsidiary.
-This corporate restructuring transaction—likely undertaken for administrative simplification—had the effect of exposing The Stephan Company's assets to Old 97's historical product liability.
+In 2016, Old 97 was formally merged into The Stephan Company, and the parent company became the entity against which Old 97-related claims are asserted.

 What products are alleged to have caused harm?

 The lawsuits involve talc-containing cosmetics and personal care products manufactured by Old 97 Company, as well as the Cashmere Bouquet Talc brand acquired from Colgate-Palmolive in 1995 for $12 million.
 Talc is a natural mineral that can contain asbestos when mined from deposits where the two minerals occur in proximity.
-When talc products are contaminated with asbestos fibers, exposure can cause mesothelioma—a rare and deadly cancer for which asbestos is the only known cause.
+When talc products are contaminated with asbestos fibers, exposure can cause mesothelioma.
 The specific products at issue and exposure pathways will be addressed through the claims resolution procedures established for the trust.

 Is The Stephan Company still operating during bankruptcy?

 Yes.
 The company continues operating its professional hair care products distribution business through six DBA subsidiaries: Morris Flamingo, Williamsport Bowman Barber Supply, 614 Barber Supply, Appleton Barber Supply, Norva Barber Supply, and MD Barber Supply.
 The first-day orders entered by the bankruptcy court authorize continued bank account usage, cash management, and insurance continuation.
-The bankruptcy is structured to address legacy talc liability while preserving the ongoing distribution business—a key objective of Section 524(g) reorganizations.
+The bankruptcy is structured to address legacy talc liability while preserving the ongoing distribution business.

 How does this case compare to Johnson & Johnson's talc litigation?

 Johnson & Johnson's proposed $8 billion settlement trust was rejected by a bankruptcy judge in March 2025—the company's third failed attempt at using bankruptcy to resolve talc lawsuits.
-J&J employed a controversial "Texas two-step" strategy, creating a subsidiary to absorb talc liability and placing only that subsidiary into bankruptcy while the parent remained solvent.
+J&J employed a "Texas two-step" strategy, creating a subsidiary to absorb talc liability and placing only that subsidiary into bankruptcy while the parent remained solvent.
 Unlike J&J, The Stephan Company filed a traditional Section 524(g) reorganization with the actual liability-holding company in bankruptcy and with prepetition support from talc claimants.
-This more traditional approach is more likely to survive judicial scrutiny and achieve confirmation.

 What is an Official Committee of Asbestos Claimants?

 An Official Committee of Asbestos Claimants is a statutory committee appointed by the U.S. Trustee to represent the interests of talc personal injury claimants in the bankruptcy proceeding.
-The committee, appointed December 23, 2025 in The Stephan Company's case, participates in plan negotiations, evaluates trust funding adequacy, reviews claims resolution procedures, and ensures that claimant recoveries are maximized.
+The committee, appointed December 23, 2025 in The Stephan Company's case, participates in plan negotiations, evaluates trust funding, reviews claims resolution procedures, and advocates for claimant recoveries.
 Committee professionals—including bankruptcy counsel and financial advisors—are retained at estate expense and conduct independent analysis of the debtor's finances and proposed trust structure.

 How long has The Stephan Company been in business?

 The company was founded in 1897 in Worcester, Massachusetts by German immigrant Karl H. Stephan, making it 128+ years old at the filing date.
 The company claims to be "the first professional men's hair care company in the United States" and the first distributor through the barber shop channel.
-The company went public in 1960, was taken private in 2003, and has operated continuously throughout its history, surviving the Great Depression, cultural shifts in the 1970s that reduced barbershop patronage, and various ownership transitions.
+The company went public in 1960, was taken private in 2003, and has operated continuously throughout its history, including during the Great Depression and cultural shifts in the 1970s that reduced barbershop patronage.

 What is the expected timeline for the bankruptcy case?

 The chapter 11 plan and disclosure statement are due by March 26, 2026.
 Following disclosure statement approval, the plan will be submitted to creditors for voting, with Section 524(g) requiring approval by at least 75% of voting claimants.
-Confirmation could occur in mid-to-late 2026, with the trust becoming operational upon plan effectiveness.
-Given the prepetition ad hoc committee support and the established 524(g) framework, the case may proceed on a negotiated timeline—though contested issues could extend the process.
+The trust would become operational upon plan effectiveness.

 For more bankruptcy case analyses and restructuring insights, visit ElevenFlo's bankruptcy blog.